Dwarf sturgeon: Identification

-The Pseudoscaphirhynchus hermanni has been recorded reaching a maximum length of 27 centimeters or 10.63 inches.
+Pseudoscaphirhynchus hermanni has been recorded reaching a maximum length of 27 centimeters or 10.63 inches.
 The maximum reported weight of this species is 51 grams or 0.11 pounds.
 The oldest reported age of this species is six years old.
 This species is considered to be potamodromous.
 This species is also recorded to be sensitive to chemicals in the water.
-One of the specific features of Pseudoscaphirhynchus hermanni is the crease on the external edge of pectoral fin.
+One of the specific features of Pseudoscaphirhynchus hermanni is the crease on the external edge of the pectoral fin.

 Environment

-The Pseudoscaphirhynchus hermanni is recorded to live in freshwater or slightly salty environments within a demersal depth range.
+Pseudoscaphirhynchus hermanni is recorded to live in freshwater or slightly salty environments within a demersal depth range.
 This species lives in a temperate climate.

 Common names

-The common names of the Pseudoscaphirhynchus hermanni in various languages include the following:
+The common names of Pseudoscaphirhynchus hermanni in various languages include the following: